 Suaia Matagi: Rock-hard prop Matagi became a cult hero at Mt Smart after overcoming a troubled background to debut for the Warriors as a 25-year-old in 2015.
 Matagi played 36 games for the club before joining the Roosters midway through 2015 and making seven appearances.
 A Samoa and New Zealand Test rep, Matagi has enjoyed stints at Penrith and Parramatta since.

 Roger Tuivasa-Sheck: Otahuhu junior Tuivasa-Sheck emerged through the grades with the Roosters and became an instant sensation after being handed an NRL debut as a 19-year-old in 2012.
 A winger in the Roosters’ 2013 grand final win, RTS took over from club legend Anthony Minichiello at fullback in 2015 but joined the Warriors at the end of that season after 84 games in the tricolours.
 The 11-Test Kiwi’s first season with the Warriors was cut short by injury after just seven games, but he was installed as the club’s new captain ahead of the 2017 campaign.
-RTS won back-to-back Warriors Player of the Year gongs in 2017-18 and claimed a historic Dally M Medal in the latter season.
+RTS won three straight Warriors Player of the Year gongs from 2017-19 and claimed a historic Dally M Medal in 2018.

 Josh Curran: Back-rower Curran made his NRL debut off the bench for the Roosters in their early-2019 golden point win over Melbourne.
 It would be the tyro’s only appearance for the Tricolours before embarking on a mid-season switch to join the Warriors, who he made his club debut for in a heavy defeat to Canberra.